CUSTOMS BROKERAGE / SHIPPING AGENT

 Obtain an Importer Id for the consignee (importer) named on the Bill of Lading.
 Skip this step if you already have an Importer Id for your selected customs broker.

-• You must fill out a CAPS Trader Registration Form and submit it to the Customs CAPS office located on the 3rd floor of the Qwomar Building.
-A valid government issued picture ID is required and for businesses, a copy of your current Trade License is also required.
-The process usually takes a few minutes and there is no cost.
+• You must fill out a CAPS Trader Registration Form.
+Check with your broker on how they handle this process.
+For Digital Freight you can come to our office and fill out the form or request one electronically.
+A valid government-issued picture ID is required and for businesses, a copy of your current Trade License is also required.

-• If you already have an Importer Id and you wish to have your Trade Declaration (T-12) prepared by another customs broker/preparer, you will have to request that access to your Importer Id be given to that person or entity at the CAPS Office.
+• If you already have an Importer Id and you wish to have your Trade Declaration (T-12) prepared by another customs broker/preparer, the process is the same to link that new customs broker to your existing Import Id.
 You only need to do this once per customs broker.

 3. Submit the required documents to your customs broker/preparer